-If you can substantiate that you had everything in place pre 31/12/2020 to be considered as a settled status resident of Spain – i.e funds, health care, empadronamiento (and /or in some cases flight tickets, utility bills etc) or if not retired or early retired, documented employment or self employment in Spain pre 31/12, but just couldn’t get an appointment at immigration in time– you may still be able to make a residence application under the old transition rules taking advantage of article 50.
+If you can substantiate that you had everything in place pre 31/12/2020 to be considered as a settled status resident of Spain – i.e funds, health care, empadronamiento (and /or in some cases flight tickets, utility bills etc) or if not retired or early retired, documented employment or self employment in Spain pre 31/12/20, but just couldn’t get an appointment at immigration, r sort out your documentation in time– you may still be able to make a residence application under the old transition rules taking advantage of article 50.
+In order to qualify you must have DOCUMENTRY EVIDENCE that you had qualifying criteria as at or before the 31/12/20.
 If that is not the case then settled status residence applications must begin with a Visa application by appointment at the Spanish Embassy/Consulate IN THE UK.

 *** start here: How to get the right TIE appointment – with screen shots click here